FrankCuiCN/CS523_ZeroWaste/README.md

 Step 2: Upload the dataset file zerowaste-f-final.zip (from https://zenodo.org/record/6412647#.Yk3jaijMIQ8)

-Step 3: Running data_preprocessing.ipynb
+Step 3: Running each code segment in data_preprocessing.ipynb

-Step 4: Running model_training.ipynb
+Step 4: Running each code segment in model_training.ipynb

-Step 5: Running evaluatin.ipynb
+Step 5: Running each code segment in evaluatin.ipynb

-Step 6: Running test.ipynb
+Step 6: Running each code segment in test.ipynb